msuzen/looper/looper.md

    trying to predict counterfactual that might not exist in your data."
    Uri Shalit, Technion (Forum Communication 01/2018)

-*  Reply to Uri:

-    "You don't have to have correlation to make a prediction in any case.
-    Chicken entrails used to suffice, and still do some places.
-    I would argue that chicken entrails might actually be better than relying purely upon correlation if you know nothing about any causality involved.

-     Only if the correlation is the result of causality will you be able to trust a prediction using correlation.
-     This is where the "science" in "data science" usually disappears, as exemplified in your post."

-     Recall, Fisher himself (while employed by the tobacco industry) claimed that any link between lung cancer and smoking was mistaking correlation for causality.
-Of course, Fisher, a life long smoker, died from lung cancer also.
-Talk about causality bites, predicting Fisher's means of death via the correlation would have been trustable."
-     Mark Powell, Austin (Forum Communication 01/2018)

 ## Quotes: Rubin vs. Pearl

 * " Rubin and Pearl are kind of "academic enemies".